aics-int/aics-file-upload-app/README.md

 To create an executable that will allow you to test a production build of the app, you can run `yarn build-executable`.
 The executable will be built to the `dist` directory.

-## Mirroring

-The mirror for this repo is at https://github.com/aicsgithub/aics-file-upload-app in order to enable electron packaging in GitHub Actions.